Wetlands (video game): Plot

-Arriving at the energy plant in blue sector, Cole finds the body of the agent, killed with a shot to the back of the head.
+Sabotaging a supply depot and a sonar station, Cole arrives at the energy plant in blue sector; he finds the body of the agent who had liberated Nahj, killed with a shot to the back of the head.
 Christine tells Cole that the agent was attached to Project Othello.
-After holding off an attack on the energy plant using its defense systems, Cole links up the planet's computer system.
+After holding off an attack on the energy plant using its defense systems, Cole links up the plant's computer system.
 Using the ion trail left by two missing power cells, Christine tells Cole that whoever took them has gone to an oxygen facility 300 miles to the northeast.

 After arriving at the facility, Cole uses a probe to disable the sonar security system and docks his submarine.
-Inside, he is briefly subdued by three Valarin troopers but breaks free.
+Inside, he is briefly subdued by three Volarin troopers but breaks free.
 The facility's self-destruct sequence is activated while Cole is locked out from accessing his submarine.
-Cole fights through a Valarin regiment while destroying 10 circuit breakers to end the security lockdown.
+Cole fights through a Volarin regiment while destroying 10 circuit breakers to end the security lockdown.
 He escapes before the facility self-destructs.

 Christine tells Cole all files related to Project Othello were closed 20 years ago by General Corbett, then just a lieutenant.
 He was promoted to Captain just two days after.
 Cole tells Christine he is going to Xi colony to rest while she does more research.
 Christine convinces Cole to look for Nahj's research vessel, which sank during 1995, on the way to Xi colony.
 With the aid of a probe, Cole extracts a box of data from the wreckage.
 Upon seeing his findings, Christine concludes that Nahj's importance to the government was what saved him from execution in favor of being cryogenically frozen.
 Cole sends Christine to work in decoding the data in the box.

 The data files reveal Nahj's role in Project Othello was to develop nuclear bombs that leave no radioactive fallout.
 Despite Nahj's warnings about side effects, the military forced him to speed up the test process resulting in Earth becoming Wetlands.
 The military framed Nahj for the bomb's failure resulting in his being sentenced to indefinite suspended animation.
 Cole asks Christine to discover why Nahj was kept alive.